bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

 **In Progress**

  ### screenscraping through COLIN UI
-  - could use beuatifulsoup to parse data and autoscrape package to scrape a webpage
+  - Can use Selenium to go through COLIN UI and download all report PDFs into a directory tree
   - do we want to grab all PDF filings for all orgs? if yes how would we automate a scraper to do that
       - maybe just go and run the scraper on all orgs in the Oracle database
   - **Pros**